Serbian State Guard: Operations

+According to report by state commission set by post-war authorities dated December 25 1945, SDS members killed 925 people, mostly men, outside combat, beat up over 8 thousand people, raped 117 women, arrested around 11500 people and razed 850 houses and other objects.
+While this report is methodologically flawed, it does represent the bases for research of crimes of occupiers and their collaborators in Serbia.

 Withdrawal and capture

 Three days after the fall of the Nedić regime on 6 October 1944, Felber transferred the command of the SDS to General Miodrag Damjanović, the head of Nedić's secretariat and a principal confidant of Mihailović within Nedić's administration.
 Damjanović immediately placed himself and the remaining 6,500 troops of the SDS under Mihailović's command.
 The SDS was then renamed the "Serbian Shock Corps (Srpski udarni korpus or SUK) of the Yugoslav Army in the Homeland" once again under the command of Radovanović and it joined the withdrawal of other Chetnik formations towards the Sandžak region then into northeastern Bosnia.
 This arrangement resulted in a difficult and uneasy alliance which began to disintegrate under the pressures of the withdrawal.
 SUK, alongside Chetniks and Muslim Militia, troops helped Germans take better positions in Sandžak, as they helped them take important towns from the Partisans in October 1944, allowing Army Group E to make retreat to Bosnia.
 This collaboration is more shameful, considering that German forces committed atrocities against civilian population during this retreat, an example of which is a massacre of 30 civilians in Zalug near Prijepolje.

 In the last days of December 1944, the SUK participated, along with other Chetnik formations, in an unsuccessful attempt to capture the Partisan-held city of Tuzla in northeastern Bosnia.
 This failure and mutual recriminations between Mihailović's Chetniks and the SUK resulted in the effective disintegration of the SUK.
 By mid-January 1945, 5,000 former SDS members had rejoined the Germans, with some returning to Serbia to take advantage of Josip Broz Tito's amnesty.
 Most were transported to Austria where they were used in labour battalions under the direction of Organisation Todt, but about 1,500 were allowed to move to the Ljubljana Gap area, where they could join other collaborationist forces, such as the SDK or the Chetnik formations of Momčilo Đujić or Dobroslav Jevđević.
 Mihailović was not concerned about their departure, describing the former SDS troops as the "worst troops in the world".

 The remnants of the SDS/SUK and Mihailović's Chetniks remained under the overall command of Damjanović as part of the Chetnik Šumadija Division.
 These Chetniks had been under the command of the SS since 12 December 1944.
 They crossed the river Soča and surrendered to the British Army near the Italian-Yugoslav border on 5 May 1945.
 Fortunately for them, they were interned as prisoners of war and other than a few senior officers, were not repatriated to Yugoslavia to face trial.